homm/color-filters-reconstruction/README.md

 And [again](https://code.tutsplus.com/tutorials/create-instagram-filters-with-php--net-24504)
 and [again](https://picturepan2.github.io/instagram.css/).
 The problem with the attempts is they mostly deal with manually correcting colors.
+For me, it was more interesting to find the solution using more robust method and math.

-This looks like the only attempt to the accurate reconstruction of color filters using a robust method.
+This looks like the only attempt to the accurate reconstruction of color filters.
 For instance, one of the following images was obtained using Instagram filter, and another using an accurate reconstruction.
 Try guessing which one was reconstructed.